Discovering the radioactivity

 During the conference on the History of the Neutrino (Sept.
 5-7, 2018 in Paris) the Prehistory of the Neutrino was reviewed by :

-- Allan Franklin (University of Colorado,USA) : here the slides and the video of his talk.
+- Allan Franklin (University of Colorado,USA) : here the slides the video of his talk and his contribution to the Proceedings.

-- Cecilia Jarlskog (Lund University, Sweden) : here personal recollections.
+- Cecilia Jarlskog (Lund University, Sweden) : here personal recollections and her contribution to the Proceedings.

 |Bet34||H. Bethe and R. Peierls||The neutrino||Nature 133 (1934) 532|